 MONTICELLO, AR - A group of seven undergraduate students at the University of Arkansas at Monticello have been chosen to present papers on the influence of authority in canonical British literature at the 2018 Graduate Students in English Interdisciplinary Conference at UA-Fayetteville March 3.

-MONTICELLO, AR - The online master's degree program in education leadership at the University of Arkansas at Monticello has been recognized by AffordableColleges.com as the 13th best program of its type in the nation, based on factors such as cost and quality.
+MONTICELLO, AR - The online master's of education degree (special education track) at the University of Arkansas at Monticello has been rated the 11th best online program of its type in the nation by Top Masters' in Education, which rated the top 50 programs nationwide.

 MONTICELLO, AR - How to build a website quickly and economically is the subject of a free seminar February 8 from 1-3 p.m. at the Star City Civic Center.
 The seminar is being presented by the Arkansas Small Business and Technology Development Center at the University of Arkansas at Monticello.
 The register, contact Lavonica Davis at (870) 460-1266 or register online at http://asbtdc.org/training/monticello-events/